-Pro Tip: If you’re planning a trip to Bologna, bookmark this page in your browser to easily find it later.
-Check out our Florence and Venice pages for more planning tips.
+Pro Tip: If you’re planning a trip to Puglia, bookmark this page in your browser to easily find it later.

 Our Partnership with Booking.com.
 If you like our content, please book by clicking our Booking.com links.
 The price is the same for you, and we get a small commission that helps support our blog.
 We’ve partnered with Booking.com because they have the most options, great prices, and a solid loyalty program.
 Almost every hotel is on Booking, so our recommendations are genuine.

-The Best Hotels in Lecce and Otranto at a Glance
+The Best Hotels in Puglia at a Glance

 - The Best 5 Star Hotel in Lecce: Patria Palace Lecce